 Arturo C. Porzecanski, Ph.D.

-Since 2006, he has conducted and published research in international finance and provides consulting services to legal and financial firms, as well as to U.S. government agencies and multilateral institutions.
+Since 2006, Arturo has conducted and published research in international finance and he provides consulting services to legal and financial firms as well as to U.S. government agencies and multilateral institutions.
 He also serves as a Dispute Resolution Arbitrator for the Financial Industry Regulatory Authority.
+Arturo is a graduate of Whittier College and holds M.A. and Ph.D. degrees in Economics from the University of Pittsburgh.